 - In all cases, it is advisable to check the amplification of a small portion of each library on an agarose gel or a Bioanalyzer.
 To determine if library generation was successful, use a spectrophotometer such as the Nanodrop, to measure the DNA concentration.
 The average concentration ranges in the table below may not apply if using another method of concentration determination such as a Bioanalyzer. - 2.
 If the concentration is greater or equal to 10 ng/ μ L when eluted in 37 μ L of nuclease-free water, then the library generation is considered a success. - If the concentration is between 4 and 10 ng/μL, then check for a major product by running some or all of the amplicons on a 2.5% agarose gel to see if amplification was achieved.
 If all product was run, gel purify the major band. - 4.
 If the concentration is less than 4 ng/ μ L, then typically the run is not considered a success.
 However, it is still advisable to check the amplification on an agarose gel as a major product may be present. - 5.
-Smearing above the major band product is expected and is library.
-Smearing or non-specific amplification below the expected primary product could indicate poor library generation.
+On the Bioanalyzer or on an agarose gel, smearing above the major product band may be observed.
+This is expected and is functional library.
+However, smearing or non-specific amplification below the expected primary product could indicate poor library generation.

 Concentration (ng/μL) from Nanodrop Result

 ≥10 Success

-4-10 Check A Portion on Gel
+4-10 Check a Portion on Gel

 ≤4 Unsuccessful